Solving Alibaba Cloud API Signature Issues for Billing Analysis¶

 Service | Community assistance | Professional technical team support |

-Through the comparison, we find that using “Guance” can significantly reduce usage costs and greatly simplify installation, configuration, and management compared to Grafana, which only serves as a display platform and relies on external storage engines as data sources.
-“Guance” handles the collection and unified management of various data types such as metric data, log data, APM layer data, infrastructure, containers, middleware, and network performance, reducing the complexity of installing and maintaining storage engines.
-Grafana lacks comprehensive Chinese documentation, which can be challenging for those who are not proficient in English.
-On the other hand, “Guance” offers comprehensive Chinese documentation and numerous instructional videos, making it easier to use.
-Even when using it for free, users can receive professional technical support and benefit from a large community.
-Functionally, it supports powerful anomaly detection, advanced permission settings, and complex alert rule configurations, meeting needs beyond expense analysis.
-Additionally, “Guance” allows for unified management of components through a visual interface, with low resource consumption, efficient data transmission, and minimal bandwidth usage.
-For aesthetes, the product UI design of “Guance” stands out with its minimalist style.
-Therefore, for our requirements, choosing to build with “Guance” is the best option.
+Through the comparison above, we find that using "Guance" can significantly reduce usage costs.
+Installation, configuration, and management are extremely convenient.
+In contrast to Grafana, which only serves as a display platform and still depends on external storage engines as data sources, "Guance" collects and manages metric data, log data, APM layer data, infrastructure, containers, middleware, network performance uniformly, making it much more convenient.
+This reduces the hassle of installing and maintaining storage engines.
+Also, Grafana lacks complete Chinese documentation, which might be problematic for users not fluent in English.
+Conversely, "Guance" offers complete Chinese documentation and numerous instructional videos, making it easier to get started with the product and focus on actual requirements.
+As a commercial product, even when using it for free, "Guance" provides professional technical support and has a large community to exchange insights about product usage.
+Functionally, it exceeds Grafana with powerful anomaly detection, advanced permission functions, and support for complex alert rule configurations, meeting needs beyond fee analysis effectively.
+Furthermore, "Guance" allows unified component management through a visual interface, consuming low resources, with binary file data for high-efficiency transmission and low bandwidth usage.
+Additionally, for aesthetically inclined users, "Guance" offers a minimalist style design that stands out, making it the preferred choice for our needs.

 Deployment Instructions¶